Undergraduate

 Graduates of our undergraduate programs are highly sought after by top companies — our placement rate has been at or near 100% for many years.

 Our programs do not assume that you come to Notre Dame with any previous experience in programming.
-You can become an expert software engineer through your time and experience at Notre Dame.
+You can become an expert software engineer with the support and opportunities here.

 Detailed information about Computer Science and Computer Engineering is available in the CSE Undergraduate Handbook (pdf) and CSE Course Map (pdf)